Ruabon: Offa's Dyke

 Substantial remains of Offa's Dyke (Welsh: Clawdd Offa) can be seen on the western outskirts of Ruabon.
-This massive earthwork, stretching from Chepstow in the south to Prestatyn in the north, was constructed in the late 8th century by Offa, king of Mercia, as a boundary between Saxon Mercia and Celtic Wales.
+This massive earthwork, stretching from Chepstow in the south to Prestatyn in the north, is associated with Offa, the 8th-century king of Mercia, and marked the boundary between Saxon Mercia and Celtic Wales.

 Traces of an earlier dyke, Wat's Dyke, can be seen on the eastern side of Ruabon.
 It would be several centuries before the lands to the east of Offa's Dyke would be returned to Wales.

 Governance

 Ruabon is also the name of an electoral ward to Wrexham County Borough Council, though the ward only covers the northern part of the community.
 The southern part of the community (including the south of the Ruabon village) is covered by the Penycae and Ruabon South ward.
 Each ward elects a county councillor.

 Education

 Ruabon's first school was the Endowed Grammar School, founded in the early 17th century close to the church.
 This school later became the Ruabon Grammar School and eventually moved to the outskirts of Ruabon, near Mill Farm.
 Ruabon Grammar School provided education for boys in the parishes of both Ruabon and Erbistock for several centuries.

 In 1922 a girls' grammar school was built, using temporary accommodation, on a site adjacent to the boys' school but they had to wait until 1962 before a permanent school was built nearby.
 In 1967 both the boys' and girls' grammar schools merged to form Ysgol Rhiwabon, a Comprehensive School.

 The Ruabon National School, a Church of England foundation, was built on Overton Road in the late 1840s.
 It later became St Mary's Church in Wales School and was completely rebuilt on the same site in 1976.